How Much Does a Home Appraisal Cost in Georgia?

 According to the Appraisal Institute, FHA loans have additional requirements that can add time, so the cost of the appraisal can be higher.

-Weighing these factors above can help you determine if your property will be on the high or low side of Georgia’s estimated home appraisal cost range.
+Weighing these above factors can help you determine if your property will be on the high or low side of Georgia’s estimated home appraisal cost range.

 Why is a home appraisal needed?